comprobo25/comprobo25.github.io/How to/use_the_neatos.md

 ### Moving the Neato around

 Open the teleop keyboard node.
-Instructions on sending various velocity commands are given when by the on-screen terminal output.
+Instructions on sending various velocity commands are given then by the on-screen terminal output.
 The maximum speed of the neato is $$0.3 \frac{m}{s}$$.

 {% include codeHeader.html %}
 ```bash